420blaze420/tape0002/README.md

 * A comprehensive document titled 'Support Expectations' covering future support expectations is required.
 * A comprehensive document titled 'Testing & Validation' covering troubleshooting, testing and validation results is required.
 * A comprehensive document titled 'Site Survey'.
 For more details, see '5.Deliverables > Site survey report'
-* A comprehensive document titles 'Administrator guide' covering changes and new expectations of the wireless network to the network administrator.
+* A comprehensive document titled 'Administrator guide' covering changes and new expectations of the wireless network to the network administrator.

 #### Site survey report
 The site survey report must include the following: